hallpaz/3dsystems20/docs/assignment2.md

 #### Investigating the unexpected results

+##### Rendering the Mesh in MeshLab

+The first test we did to check if the error was in our computations, was to export the mesh and open it on Mes

 ##### Moving the câmera in the tutorial

 We decided to take the original code of the tutorial and move the camera towards the inside of the cow mesh.
-We cou
+We could observe the exact same problem.

 ##### Toy texture